ibm-cloud-docs/power-iaas/network-architecture-nrt.md

     * The XCR advertises your VPC subnets to the Power router.
 * The XCR is operated by the IBM Cloud team and you have no direct access or control:
     * The XCR filters the following networks from the BGP advertisements from the Power router as they are used by the endpoint networks: 169.254.0.0/16, 224.0.0.0/4, 166.9.0.0/16 and any IP ranges assigned to your VPC subnets.
 * The implicit router function in VPC provides routing functions to each VPC and allows each VPC to have access to its own copy of the IPv4 address space.
-The MPLS VPN allows for federating Direct Link, and Classic infrastructure environment.
+The MPLS VPN allows for federating Direct Link, and classic infrastructure environment.
 See [Network isolation, data packet flow, and the role of an implicit router in a VPC](https://www.ibm.com/cloud/architecture/content/course/advanced-networking-for-vpc/design-develop-and-deploy/){: external} for a full description.
 * Endpoint networks - Service and infrastructure services endpoint networks are not accessible from your Power subnets.
 Virtual private endpoints are also not accessible from your Power subnets:
     * Service endpoints - allow connection to IBM Cloud services available through DNS names in the cloud.ibm.com domain and resolve to 166.9.x.x addresses.
     * Infrastructure services - allow connection to IBM Cloud services from the adn.networklayer.com domain and resolve to 161.26.0.0/16 addresses.
 Services that you can reach include: